 A higher compression ratio increases the tendency for knocking in the engine.
-With a higher ratio, the mixture at T.D.C has more pressure and is at a higher initial temperature.
+With a higher ratio, the mixture at T.D.C has more pressure and a higher initial temperature.

 With higher initial temperature and pressure, the temperature at which detonation occur reaches soon.
 Thus higher compression engines have a greater tendency to knock.